loganmj/combat-calculator/Docs/Math.md

 give the probability for every possible number of successes in a set of trials.
 In the context of Warhammer, a binomial distribution of a combat roll will show the computed probability for each number of successfull results when all of the dice have been rolled.

+A binomial distribution function is expressed using the following notation:

+$$B(n,p)$$

+where
+- $n$ is the number of independent trials.
+- $p$ is the probability of success for any given trial.

 In the previous section, it was shown how the probability mass function could be used to calculate the probability of getting 6 successes when rolling 10 dice that succeed on a roll of 3+.
 Further probability mass calculations could be used to determine the probability of each possible number of successes (from 0 to 10).
 The result would be the binomial distribution of the attack roll.
 The table below shows the results of calculating the binomial distribution of this attack roll.